Good Vibrations: Episodic digressions and coda

 At 2:13, the song shifts to sustained electric organ chords in F, with a maraca shaking on each beat, recalling the organ and percussion featured prominently in the verses.
 Sound on Sound describes this cut as the track's "most savage edit" for its unexpected slowdown into a 23-bar "church organ" section.
 The writer explains, "most people would go straight into a big splash hook-line section.
 Brian Wilson decided to slow the track even further ...
 Most arrangers would steer clear of this kind of drop in pace, on the grounds that it would be chart suicide, but not Brian."
-Carl Wilson recalled their father's concern over the tempo shift, noting, "He was worried about the bridge section.
+Carl Wilson recalled their father's concern over the tempo shift: "He was worried about the bridge section.
 You know, the time change, 'They can't dance to it.'"
 Brian later credited Foster as "a big influence on me, especially the sound of ‘Gotta keep those lovin' good vibrations happenin' with her'".
 (Note: Al Jardine likened the chant to the African-American spiritual "Down by the Riverside", misidentified as a Foster composition.)
 The sequence concludes with a choral "ah" sustaining an E♭/F chord, followed by a brief general pause.
 This moment of silence creates tension, leading into the final section.

 Following the break, the chorus returns for five measures, moving through a transpositional structure that starts in B♭, shifts to A♭, and concludes with a brief measure in G♭.
 This descending progression contrasts with the previous ascending refrains.
 A short, three-part vocal counterpoint, referenced by Lambert as a fugato, overlays the refrain's upward transposition before settling in A♭, the song's final key.
 This section of the song shares melodic elements with Wilson's "Look", written in the same period, specifically in the march-like pattern and descending line (mostly in whole steps for "Good Vibrations", compressed into half steps in "Look").
 Wilson recalled, "As soon as we got to [singing] that [ending choir] part I said, 'This is a masterpiece record.'"
 By the song's end, all seven scale degrees of the opening E♭ minor tonic have been engaged while the key remains destabilized.